Which are the recognized circumstances for force majeure allowances?

 During which period are these circumstances eligible for support?

 That is only possible in the C+1 period.
-C+1 = standard course duration plus one additional academic year.
+C+1 = nominal course duration plus one additional academic year.

 This applies both for the Bachelor and Master and is calculated from the first start of the degree course (bachelor's or master's degree) at the UT.